sinju-pau/Machine-Learning-Clustering-Association-Recommendation-system-Tasks/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

-It is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
+It is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution, which already has the above packages (including R) and more included.
 Make sure that Python 3.6 installer is selected.

 ## Code